-A negative inference can also be drawn from the historical example of the repatriation of Mexican workers that occurred following the stock market crash in October 1929 and the ensuing "Great Depression."
-As the California legislature has recently recognized, an estimated "two million people of Mexican ancestry were forcibly relocated to Mexico, approximately 1.2 million of whom had been born in the United States" and would therefore be citizens under the expansive interpretations of the Fourteenth Amendment and Wong Kim Ark advanced by Respondents here.
+A negative inference can also be drawn from the historical example of the repatriation of Mexican workers that occurred following the stock market crash in October 1929 and ensuing "Great Depression."
+As the California legislature has recently recognized, an estimated "two million people of Mexican ancestry were forcibly relocated to Mexico, approximately 1.2 million of whom had been born in the United States" and would therefore be citizens under the expansive interpretations advanced by Respondents here.
 See SB 670, Apology Act for the 1930s Mexican Repatriation Program, Cal.
 Gov't Code § 8720 et seq. (added by Stats.
 2005, ch.
 663, § 1).
 Yet to our knowledge, not a single case was ever brought at the time claiming that the children born in the United States to those who had come as temporary workers in the "Roaring Twenties" and who retained their Mexican citizenship could not be removed because they were citizens.
 Such silence is deafening.